Travel Photo Diary: Inside The Breakers Mansion, Decorated for the Holidays

 Nearly every shop is decorated with fresh garland and well-adorned wreaths.
 There are porcelain ornaments hanging on the branches—the real ones, not the cheap ones.

 Even if the streets are buried in three feet of snow, it seems like every interior you enter is warm.
-Yes, obviously the heat is blasting and you’re numb from walking in the Newport cold, but there’s something else.
+Yes, obviously, the heat is blasting, and you’re numb from walking in the Newport cold, but there’s something else.

 Maybe it’s the nice feeling you get from seeing at least one person you know and having a polite conversation about your holiday plans.
-Maybe it’s the laugh you get from seeing tourists inappropriately dressed for the weather and completely unprepared for the biting windchill on a December night.
+Maybe it’s the laugh you get from seeing tourists inappropriately dressed for the weather and completely unprepared for the biting wind chill on a December night.

-Maybe it’s that extra “splash of wine” you had before leaving the last bar and how the corners of your smile slip more easily to meet your eyelids around midnight.
+Maybe it’s that extra “splash of wine” you had before leaving the last bar, and how the corners of your smile slip more easily to meet your eyelids around midnight.

 It’s always a bit strange coming to Newport as a non-resident.
-I never managed to stay in the state on a long enough, permanent basis to be an official Rhode Islander with the license plate, but this place still feels the most like home wherever I am in the world.
+I never managed to stay in the state on a long enough, permanent basis to be an official Rhode Islander with the license plate, but this place still feels the most like home, wherever I am in the world.

 Seeing The Breakers during Christmastime is a far cry from my old Newport nights, but the decorated trees, light, and warmth make me reminisce about what used to be.